iso489/OGAP_v2/README.md

 # OGAP: Open Glioma Analysis Pipeline

-Brain-tumour segmentation for **low-field / LMIC MRI** (BraTS-Africa, 64 mT Hyperfine Swoop) with teacher→student knowledge distillation and INT8 edge deployment.
-The codebase was refactored from a single 16k-line script (`OGAP_source_code_experimental_v9.py`) into the tested `ogap/` package, and the supporting scripts are grouped by role for clarity.
+Brain-tumour segmentation for **low-field / LMIC MRI** (BraTS-Africa, 64 mT Hyperfine Swoop) with teacher-to-student knowledge distillation and INT8 edge deployment.
+The codebase was refactored from a single monolith script (`OGAP_source_code_experimental_v9.py`) into the tested `ogap/` package, and the supporting scripts are grouped by role for clarity.